-If you don't understand something, make sure to ask someone.
+If you do not understand something, make sure to ask someone.
 Your questions are important.
-You need to understand what's going on, and it won't help anyone if you sit quietly without understanding certain discussions.
-There will be times when you will feel shy or not interested in what's going on.
-No matter how you're feeling, it's important to ask questions so you can stay involved.
+You need to understand what is going on, and it will not help anyone if you sit quietly without understanding certain discussions.
+There will be times when you will feel shy or not interested in what is going on.
+No matter how you are feeling, it is important to ask questions so you can stay involved.